 Merlyn’s ritual changed all that.
 As the mists descended and the bridge crumbled away, every demon was thrown back through the hellgates and the splits in the veil sealed shut.
 When the dust settled, Morgana was gone, dragged into hell by the very demons she’d summoned.
 Most of her followers had been slain by the magical energies of the ritual: indeed, the ritual sought them out, ripping the demonic magic from their clothes and from their very blood.
 Needless to say, it was a terrible way to die and some claim that the screams of those taken by the ritual still echo in the darkest valleys of Albion.

 Only a handful of knights and cultists survived, and they were the weakest of the group, saved by their own inexperience.
-Merlin, Arthur and his knights were gone but the Keepers remained, and the remaining Disciples knew they were no match for the tribes.
+Merlyn, Arthur and his knights were gone but the Keepers remained, and the remaining Disciples knew they were no match for the tribes.
 For years, they hid in Albion’s darkest corners, scrabbling in the ruins of their castles for scraps of old knowledge.